 Written By: Jim Markunas

-Photo Credit: Thomas Northcut
+Photo Credit: Ryan McVay

 Jim Markunas is a music industry futurist and editor-in-chief of Chicks With Guns Magazine.
-Jim has a decade of new media and music industry experience, he's run highly successful new media campaigns and has worked with James Brown, Miles Davis, The Walt Disney Company, Truckee Brothers, Mick Fleetwood, and Minty Fresh Records.
-Currently Jim's focus is monetization strategies for record labels and digital business development.
-He's a free agent available for hire.
+Jim has a decade of new media and music industry experience, he’s run highly successful new media campaigns and has worked with James Brown, Miles Davis, The Walt Disney Company, Truckee Brothers, Mick Fleetwood, and Minty Fresh Records.
+Currently Jim’s focus is monetization strategies for record labels and digital business development.